STAQS Software Testing and Quality Services

 Richard Feynman means so much to so many people, and yet there are still so many people who have yet to discover this curious character.
 I first learned of him in my first year at University.
 One of my Physics professors showed us an old black and white filmstrip of Feynman giving a lecture at Caltech back in the 1960's.
 I was amazed!
 I had never met anyone who was as excited about Science or Physics as this Feynman guy was.
 What a hoot!
 I had to learn more about him.

-Turns out that he had a few books out: "Surely You're Joking, Mr. Feynman!" and "What Do You Care What Other People Think?"
+Turns out that he had a several books, including: "Surely You're Joking, Mr. Feynman!" and "What Do You Care What Other People Think?"
 So I bought them and read them.
-(I highly recommend these books to anyone and everyone!!)
+(I highly recommend these two books to anyone and everyone!!)

 My perspective on scientists as being these stuffy-types with no life outside of research was changed forever.
 (Sigh of relief!)
 Actually, the amazing thing was that this was all Non-Fiction!
 The stories contained within these two books alone would make any Novelist very rich by developing such a character.
 The truth of the matter was that Feynman was real, he was a genius, he sought adventure at every turn, never shied away from hard work, he changed the way we think about some things, and he made Science and learning fun!